 Interpretation Services

-The communication between patients and DCPs, in particular the ability to understand and listen to their patients needs, is crucial in order to deliver the most appropriate care and support them with DSM.
+The communication between patients and DCPs, in particular the ability to understand and listen to their patients’ needs, is crucial in order to deliver the most appropriate care and support them with DSM.
 Interpretation services are now available in many diabetes clinics and health centers which allows for more effective communication when language barriers are present.
 The diabetes care specialist finds that the interpretation services available at their clinic are very helpful for their immigrant women to understand the guidelines recommended for them to follow.
 DS1 mentioned:

 But we do have the interpreter services that usually come in, or that are booked along with the appointment so that you know, at least we're overcoming that particular barrier.
 And surprisingly they get used very often by patients in our clinic with language barriers.